olegkrivtsov/using-zf3-book-samples/purephp/README.md

 This sample demonstrates how to write a simple website *without* a framework.
 It shows how to:

  * Create the Home page
- * Create a login page
+ * Create the Login page
- * Create a logout page
+ * Create the Logout page

 ## Installation